growilabs/growi-docs/docs/en/guide/features/bookmark.md

 ![](/assets/images/bookmark.png)

-### Hamburger Menu in Page Tre
+### Vertical three point leader in Page Tree
-- You can bookmark pages from the hamburger menu of any page displayed in the page tree.
+- You can bookmark pages from the vertical three point leader of any page displayed in the page tree.

 ![](/assets/images/bookmark_page_tree.png)